 3) Once there is a small break in the traffic, just walk ahead.
 No doubt you will have your heart in your mouth the first time you do this.
 But you will soon see that the traffic will stop to let you pass.
 Just like anywhere, you shouldn't really run or stop in the middle of the road.

 The metro or 'metropolitana' in Rome currently only comprises of two lines, with a third being planned and partly in construction.
 The two lines are known as the Red Line or A Line and the Blue Line or B Line and only intersect at Termini Station, the city's main train station and most important transport hub.
+The Red Line runs from east to west (Battistini to Anagnina) and conveniently stops at many tourist attractions such as the Vatican, Spanish Steps and Piazza del Popolo.

 The Blue Line runs north east to south west from Rebibbia to Laurentina and stops at the Colosseum and St. Paul's Basilica, as well as connecting the city's three main train stations, namely Termini, Tiburtina and Ostiense.
 Unfortunately, the metro system does miss out a large part of the historic centre.
 This is because there is still a lot of Ancient Rome below the city, and digging is often cancelled after the discovery of an ancient brick wall dating back 2000 years and so forth.